Number of Fellows per Rotation: 5

 Description of Rotation

-The fellow will participate in a weekly clinic where they will participate in a group supervision session including both rotation directors and peers and in the clinical care of up to 4 patients and/or families per week (except during the 3 months of the C/L rotation where it is expected that the fellow will see up to 2 patients or families per week).
+The fellow will participate in a weekly clinic where they will participate in a group supervision session including both rotation directors and peers and the clinical care of up to 4 patients and/or families per week.
 Portions of the clinical care are directly observed by one of the rotation directors.